 Home prices typically reflect demand for housing, and by extension, the health of the local economy and real estate market.
-In 2016, the median price of a single-family home in Berks County was about $153,100, an 8% increase over the median in 2000.
+In 2017, the median price of a single-family home in Berks County was about $164,900, a 12% increase over the median in 2000.
 During this period, the median home price increased steadily and peaked in 2007.
-Prices then dropped until 2011 and remained flat until increasing in 2016.
+Prices then dropped until 2011 and remained flat until increasing in 2016 and 2017.

 The percentage of vacant housing units indicates whether an area has many vacancies, which may be a sign of blight or decline.
-In 2012-16, 8% of residential housing units in Berks were vacant.
+In 2013-17, 7% of residential housing units in Berks were vacant.
 This percentage was less than Pennsylvania and the nation.
-Berks County’s vacancy rate increased 2 percentage points from 2000, similar to increases at the state and national levels.
+Berks County’s vacancy rate increased 1 percentage point from 2000, below the increases at the state and national levels.

 |INDICATORS||TREND | BERKS COUNTY|